cilium/cilium/Documentation/gettingstarted/kube-router.rst

 .. code:: bash

-    - --enable-ibgp=true
+    - "--enable-ibgp=true"
-    - --enable-overlay=true
+    - "--enable-overlay=true"
-    - --advertise-cluster-ip=true
+    - "--advertise-cluster-ip=true"
-    - --advertise-external-ip=true
+    - "--advertise-external-ip=true"
-    - --advertise-loadbalancer-ip=true
+    - "--advertise-loadbalancer-ip=true"

 The following arguments are **optional** and should be set if you want BGP peering with an external router.
 This is useful if you want externally routable Kubernetes